cham11ng/sagarchamling.com/content/blogs/tech/how-i-setup-my-website/index.md

 ---
-title: How I Setup My Website
+title: How I setup my website using Hugo PaperMod, Github Pages and Porkbun
 summary: Step by Step Guide for setting up a personal website
 description: Step by Step Guide for setting up a personal website
+slug: '/how-i-setup-my-website-using-hugo-papermod-github-pages-and-porkbun'
 date: 2023-10-09T23:10:19-04:00
 draft: false
 tags: []